 An EEWP should be obtained before electrical workers undertake any task that involves an energized circuit.
 Employers can ensure worker safety and protect themselves from legal liability by understanding the regulations, performing electrical safety training, and ensuring that an Energized Electrical Work Permit process is in place.

-EMDS offers consulting services for OSHA hazardous work permitting for General Industry or Construction to help your business maintain an electrical safety program compliant with all the relevant safety standards for electrical work.
+EMDS offers consulting services for OSHA hazardous work permitting for General Industry or for Construction safety to help your business maintain an electrical safety program compliant with all the relevant safety standards for electrical work.
 Our safety compliance consultant assists with maintaining compliance with OSHA electrical standards and other requirements.
 In addition to consulting, EMDS also offers electrical safety training as part of its OSHA 10/30 Hour training programs.